← Resources · July 02, 2026

 • The NDMA Guidelines on Drought Management (under the Disaster Management Act, 2005) provide the institutional template, with the three-tier structure: NDMA → SDMA → DDMA.

-Connection to this news: With 41.2% of India's area under drought conditions and 111 districts flagged as high-priority, multiple states are likely to invoke the formal drought declaration process to access central relief — a process that follows the 2016 Manual's prescribed protocols.
+With 41.2% of India's area under drought conditions and 111 districts flagged as high-priority, multiple states are likely to invoke the formal drought declaration process to access central relief — a process that follows the 2016 Manual's prescribed protocols.

 Food Security Architecture and Price Volatility Risks